-A client recently joined Elite Caulking with a sensitive question about caulking techniques related to acoustic insulation, with an initial answer, he extended his questioning to the use of EXPansive foam PU insulation.
+A customer recently joined Calfeutrage Élite with a sensitive question about caulking techniques related to sound insulation, and with an initial answer, he extended his question to the use of PU insulating foam insulation (or polyurethane foam).

 Here is a summary of the exchange of words: